hiddenshadow21/ProblemF3D/README.md

 # ProblemF3D
 My solution to Problem F with 3D virtualization in WPF for ACM Central European Programming Contest, Warsaw 2001, Poland<br/>
 I've modified the problem adding different shapes of cisterns.
-That's why i had to change the input so the first letter corresponds to a specific cistern and next values describes it's size.<br/>
+That's why i had to change the input so the first letter corresponds to a specific cistern and next values describes it's size.
-To iterate between
 # The problem
 Problem F
 Fill the cisterns!